FuturePortal/Gain12/README.md

 ### Content styling using SASS/SCSS

 Gain12 uses SASS.
-To rebuild the css file run: `sass gain12/template/main.scss public/main.css`.
+This is managed using Grunt.
+To rebuild the css file, run: `dev/build-css-js.sh`.
+Or you can let Grunt watch for changes in your scss files running `dev/watch-css-js-changes.sh`.

 ### Code standards